About Alcohol

 The following strategies are recommended for legal and responsible alcohol consumption to reduce risk or harm.

-If you are drinking too much or you feel that you should stop drinking altogether, the strategies contained in this brochure can help you improve your life and health: How to Cut Down on Your Drinking
+If you are drinking too much or you feel that you should stop drinking altogether, the strategies contained in this brochure can help you improve your life and health: Strategies for Cutting Down Your Drinking

 One Drink Equals